 2. Crazy Egg

-Confetti heatmap by Crazy Egg lets you categorise the traffic sources in the heatmap data.
+Confetti heatmap by Crazy Egg lets you categorize the traffic sources in the heatmap data.
 This entails that you may observe how visitors to your website engage with it through social networks, search, and other channels.

 Crazy Egg is available for $9 per month for 10,000 visitors and